SeanMcP/seanmcp.com/articles/accessibility-wednesday.md

 ---
 title: Accessibility Wednesday
-details: Learning and sharing about accessibility for everyone
+description: Learning and sharing about accessibility for everyone
 date: 2019-02-06
 tags:
     - a11y